RobbeDGreef/SafeCC/info.md

 - [x] for some reason we don't have to put the last }
 - [ ] Major problem, if variables go over 0xFFFF FFFF they overwrite our internal value int, we could fix this by using longs but we need to change our whole damn system to long's

+- [x] For loop iterator statement is skipped over by continue;
+- [x] For loop initialiser code is not ran in seperate scope
+- [x] HUGE scope bug where they would overwrite each other

 # Todos
 - [x] return statement parsing
 - [ ] return statement enforcing